EpiphanySoft/switchit/CONTRIBUTING.md

 #Contributing

-We love pull requests from everyone!
+Pull requests are always welcome!

 ## How to contribute
-Fork, then clone the repo:
+Fork, then clone your repo:

     git clone git@github.com:your-username/switchit.git

-Install gulp globally if you don't already have it:
+Install gulp-cli globally if you don't already have it:

-    npm install -g gulp
+    npm install -g gulp-cli

 Make sure the tests pass and note the coverage percentage:

     gulp test

+If they don't, please check our [issues page](https://github.com/dongryphon/switchit/issues) for known issues that may cause the test faliure.

 Make your change.
 Add tests for your change.
-Make the tests pass again and keep (or improve) the same level of coverage:
+Make the tests pass again and make sure to keep (or improve) the coverage percentage:

     gulp test